 Marketing automation involves using software to automate, prioritize, and streamline:

-- All marketing efforts of your business to turn promising leads into customers.
+- All marketing efforts of your business to turn promising leads into customers

-- Repetitive marketing activities to save you time for things that matter the most.
+- Repetitive marketing activities to save you time for things that matter the most

-6 Reasons You Need Marketing Automation
+6 Benefits of Marketing Automation

 This is where marketing automation comes in handy.
 With a strong automation strategy, you can reap the full advantages of your software’s database capabilities for marketing and sales enablement.
 What do these benefits look like?